sammcj/neural-graf/README.md

 # MCP-Graph

-A lightweight, self-hosted knowledge graph system built in Go with Dgraph integration and MCP server support.
+A lightweight, self-hosted knowledge graph system built in Go with Neo4j/Memgraph integration and MCP server support.

 ## Overview

-MCP-Graph is a modular knowledge graph system that provides efficient data ingestion, graph-based storage, and powerful querying capabilities using Dgraph as the primary database.
+MCP-Graph is a modular knowledge graph system that provides efficient data ingestion, graph-based storage, and powerful querying capabilities using Neo4j/Memgraph as the primary database.
 The system includes the following key components:

-- **Knowledge Graph**: Core graph database functionality using Dgraph
+- **Knowledge Graph**: Core graph database functionality using Neo4j/Memgraph
 - **MCP Server**: Deployed as a Model Context Protocol server (using mark3labs/mcp-go) to provide standardised LLM tool interfaces

 ## Features